-- Stage one: complaint heard by staff member (though not the subject of the complaint). - Stage two: complaint heard by Headteacher/Senior staff; If verbal, the complainant may be asked to submit the complaint in writing to the Headteacher/Senior staff. - Stage three: complaint heard by Chair/Vice chair/Panel of the Governing Body.
+- Stage one: complaint heard by staff member (though not the subject of the complaint). - Stage two: complaint heard by Headteacher/Senior staff; If verbal, the complainant may be asked to submit the complaint in writing to the Headteacher/Senior staff. - Stage three: complaint in writing to the Chair/Vice chair of the Governing Body.

-An unsatisfied complainant can always take a complaint to the next stage.
+An unsatisfied complainant can take a complaint to the next stage.
 If the complaint is a concern that has escalated, it may well take more stages and proceed from verbal to written.

-A complaint taken to Stage Three, which is to a member or panel of the Governing Body (GB) should be made in writing and the date of receipt will be recorded and acknowledged within 5 school days.
-You will be informed of the date of the proposed meeting.
+A complaint taken to Stage Three, which is to a member of the Governing Body (GB) should be made in writing and the date of receipt will be recorded and acknowledged within 5 school days.
+You will either receive a written reply or be informed of the date of a proposed meeting (depending on the severity of a complaint).
 If a complainant rejects the offer of three proposed dates without good reason, the clerk to the GB will decide a date for the meeting which will then proceed in the complainant's absence with written submissions from both parties.